orta/orta.github.com/_posts/2020-11-24-polarization.md

 There's no single group to point the blame at.

 However, there are incentives which drive companies, teams and individuals to slowly re-enact a constant tragedy of the commons which continues to unsettle the terrains of our lives.
+Constant growth requires it.

-Solutions to these sorts of problems require substantial systematic changes and when the world is constantly being battered between edge ideologies, but to some extent - these are the only answers which can solve some of the drastic societal issues which have festered for a long time.
+Solutions to these sorts of problems require substantial systematic changes.
+These changes get more drastic as the world is constantly being whiplashed between diverging ideologies: raising the possible ceiling of personal achievement vs lowering the furthest someone could fall.
+It feels like a lot of the time you only get the choice of "not that person" and never really someone who could actually do the long-term systematic work necessary.